allenai/OpenBookQA/README.md

 Table: Comparison between models with Glove (default) and ELMo.
 The comparison is mentioned in the text of the paper but it is not very clear.
+The results displayed here is accuracy (equivalent to exam score) and the Std across 5 runs with different random seeds.

 | Name                                | Dev      | Test     |
 |-------------------------------------|----------|----------|